Thomas Young (architect)

 Thomas Young (1805-October 3, 1860) was an English born Canadian architect who practiced in Canada and built public buildings in early 19th-Century Toronto.

 Life

 Born in 1805, Young began training in London under Charles Heathcote Tatham and under Joseph Bramah and Sons.
 He moved to Toronto where he would be commissioned to build in Toronto and around Southern Ontario.

+During 1840-1843, Young worked for the City of Toronto as a surveyor and architect and the survey lines on his 1841 survey of the shoreline of Lake Ontario in what is now centre of the City of Toronto continue to show on property surveys of the City as "Top of the Bank" and Water's Edge".